My finances, my projects, my life

 Staying invested

-All the evidence points to the conclusion that the most successful way to build wealth is to save regularly, position a portfolio correctly for the individual’s long-term goals, and then leave it alone.
+All the evidence points to the conclusion that the most successful way to build wealth is to save regularly, position a portfolio correctly for the individual’s long-term goals, and leave it alone.
 Timing the market is a fool’s errand.